toneja/ImageJ_macros-phenotyping/README.md

 # ImageJ_macros-phenotyping
-ImageJ macros for use with *Erysiphe necator* fungicide resistance efficacy assay
+ImageJ macros for use with *Erysiphe necator* fungicide efficacy assay

 Usage:
 1) Download this repository inside your working ImageJ directory.